wikipathways/pvjs/test/README.md

 ```
 $ gulp
 ```
-This command starts local web server and watches for your changes to the source files, opens a browser to the pvjs test page and runs a quick test whenever you change a source file.
+This command starts a local web server and watches for your changes to the source files, opens a browser to the pvjs test page and runs a quick test whenever you change a source file.

 If you've never done it before, open a new terminal window and build the polyfills: